A Deep Learning-Based FPGA Function Block Detection Method with Bitstream to Image Transformation: Proposed Function Detection Method through Bitstream to Image Transformation

+\textbf{Transformation from configuration bits for CLBs to images for CLBs.} According to the analysis of the bitstream format, each CLB is allocated 4\emph{p}$\times$\emph{n} bytes configuration memory from successive \emph{n} frames.
+For the two-slice CLBs, each slice is allocated \emph{s}=2\emph{p}$\times$\emph{n} bytes.
+Each slice in a one-slice CLB is allocated \emph{s}=4\emph{p}$\times$\emph{n} bytes.
+Since the configuration bits are used to configure a separate slice, the bits with non-zero values indicate that this slice is used in this implementation.
+There are three methods to transform the \emph{s}-byte configuration data of a slice into a separate image with the proper height and width, which can indicate the utilization of the slice.

+The first method is to transform the data into a three-channel color image.
+As is shown in Fig.~\ref{fig6}, the configuration bits of a slice can be transformed into a three-channel color image with \emph{h}$\times$\emph{w} pixels.
+Each pixel, since they have three channels, needs three bytes.
+The configuration bits are considered as the image data arranged a three-tuple of (channel, height, width).

+The second method is to transform the data into a single-channel gray image.
+Compared to the three-channel image, the data for one pixel in the single-channel image is continuous in the configuration data for a slice.
+The configuration bits of a slice can be transformed into a gray image with \emph{$h_s$}$\times$\emph{$w_s$} pixels.
+Each pixel requires one byte of storage.

+The third method is to transform the data into a single-channel binary image.
+The single-channel binary image is obtained after the binarization of the single-channel gray image.
+The pixels with the non-zero values in the gray image are set one in the binary image.
+The binary image uses zeros and ones to represent whether the slices are used or not.

-On the basis of the above bitstream analysis (Sec.~\ref{3_2_sec_bitstream_format_analysis}), we propose a three-channel color image-coded representation of the bitstream.
-The device diagram of FPGA is divided into \emph{a}$\times$\emph{b} blocks since each block corresponds to a CLB.
-The representation of each CLB is done separately and the representation results of all of the CLBs are aggregated to obtain the entire device location map.
+\textbf{Structure of the image transformed from bitstream.} The image transformed from an FPGA bitstream is divided into \emph{a}$\times$\emph{b} blocks since each block in the several Clock Regions corresponds to a CLB.
+The parameter \emph{a} and \emph{b} are determined by the FPGA device, and are the same for the three methods of transformation from configuration bits to images for CLBs.
+As shown in Fig.~\ref{fig4}, the transformation to image for each CLB is done separately and the transformation results of all of the CLBs are aggregated to obtain the entire image.
+The adjacency between the CLBs in the programmable logic comes from the aggregation of the images for each CLB into the entire image.